nicatspark/selfpromo2023/src/pages/blog/sending-mail-with-astrojs.md

 }
 ```

-It took a whle until I figured out that it did not work on the Netlify server unless I switched the second argument callback to an await on the last sendmail function, and then error handled with a try catch of course.
+It took a while until I figured out that it did not work on the Netlify server unless I switched the second argument callback to an await on the last sendmail function, and then error handled with a try catch of course.

 [Astrojs documentation on endpoints](https://docs.astro.build/en/core-concepts/endpoints/)
 [nodemailer](https://nodemailer.com/usage/using-gmail/)